-- Campus Visit Program: Students host daily information sessions, campus tours, and prospective student lunches during the daily campus visit program.
-Students also escort prospective students to class to give them a taste for the academic environment at Chicago Booth.
+- Campus Visit Program: Students host on-campus information sessions, campus tours, and prospective student lunches during the campus visit program.
+Students also escort prospective students to class to give them a taste of the academic environment at Chicago Booth.

-- The Booth Experience Blog: Check out DSAC's blog - The Booth Experience - to learn about many of the diverse aspects of the student experience at Chicago Booth.
+- The Booth Experience blog: Check out and write for The Booth Experience blog to learn about or share with prospective students the many of the diverse aspects of the student experience at Chicago Booth.

-- The Booth Experience Facebook page: Visit DSAC's Facebook page - The Booth Experience - to find out more about the day-to-day life of a student and what you can expect at Booth outside of the classroom.
-Through videos, photos, and a discussion forum, you will learn about student life through actual experiences from current students.
-This is a great way to interact and engage with DSAC members.
+- The Booth Experience Facebook page: Visit and like our Facebook page, The Booth Experience, to find out more about the day-to-day life of Booth students and what you can expect at Booth outside of the classroom.
+Through videos, photos and stories, prospective students will learn about student life through actual experiences from current students.

-- Admitted Student Phone-a-thons: Students contact prospective students to promote Chicago Booth, welcome them to the community, and answer any questions they may have about the program.
+- Admitted Student Phone-a-thons: Students contact newly admitted students to welcome them to the community, and answer any questions they may have about the program.

 - Admit Weekends: Admit Weekend is a showcase weekend in February and April for admitted students and partners to visit the campus and assist them in their decision-making process.
-You can participate in the planning and execution of these important student-led events.
+Current students can participate in the planning and execution of these important student-led events.

-- Student-hosted Events: DSAC members host casual events all over the world during the winter and summer breaks to meet with prospective students and share their experience at Chicago Booth.
+- Student-hosted Events: DSAC volunteers host casual events all over the world during the winter and summer breaks to meet with prospective and admitted students and share their experience at Chicago Booth.

 If you have a question that you would like addressed by a current student, please email us at dsac@ChicagoBooth.edu.